 17. Steam

 Steam is a popular gaming platform for playing, discussing, and creating games.
 You can easily chat with your friends via voice or text.
 It helps to gain knowledge about your game in one place.
 A live broadcast facility is also provided in this software which enables your friends to watch your gameplay.
-It also provides a platform to buy or sell your games to interested people.
+This Linux application also provides a platform to buy or sell your games to interested people.

 18. Eclipse